 Note that all Chrome OS builds of Chrome will compile and attempt to use this.
 See Building Chromium for Chromium OS for build instructions.

 This platform provides support for the X window system.

 This platform provides support for the Wayland display protocol.
 It was initially developed by Intel as a fork of chromium and then partially upstreamed.
-It is still actively being developed in the chromium tree, feel free to discuss with us on freenode.net,
+It is still actively being developed on the ozone-wayland-dev branch, feel free to discuss with us on freenode.net,

 #ozone-wayland channel or on

 Below are some quick build & run instructions.
 It is assumed that you are launching

 chrome from a Wayland environment such as

 gn args out/OzoneWayland --args="use_ozone=true enable_package_mash_services=true" ninja -C out/OzoneWayland chrome ./out/OzoneWayland/chrome --ozone-platform=wayland --mus

 This platform draws graphical output to text using libcaca (no GPU support; software rendering only).
 In case you ever wanted to test embedded content shell on tty.
 It has been removed from the tree and is no longer maintained but you can build it as an out-of-tree port.